1973–74 NHL season: League business

+The 1973 NHL amateur draft was held on May 15 at the Mount Royal Hotel in Montreal, Quebec.
+Denis Potvin was selected first overall by the New York Islanders.

 Regular season

 The Philadelphia Flyers, who developed the nickname "Broad Street Bullies" because of their physical style of play, dethroned the Chicago Black Hawks as the West Division champions behind the dominant play of Bobby Clarke and Bernie Parent.